 A short read on the topic's time range, peak episode, and strongest associations.
 Use it as the quick orientation before drilling into examples.

-Semantically it travels with edge cas, massive amount, and origin model, while by chunk count it sits between personal data and preferential attachment; its yearly rank moved from #71 in 2023 to #203 in 2025.
+Semantically it travels with situated software, surrounding context, and north star, while by chunk count it sits between party trick and slime mold; its yearly rank moved from #61 in 2023 to #116 in 2026.

 Over time